 Lastly, the second T is to tell them how you can help.
 Once you know and understand their problem, you can clearly see if and how your products or services can fix their issue.
 Basically this is the part where you make an offer.

 The key to remember when making offers is that they don’t care what all ‘stuff’ you have for them, they care about the end result of their problem being solved.
 The less you talk about what you have for them and the more you talk about what the end result of buying from you is, the more sales you will close.
-Trust me, I’m really f@cking good at this!
+Trust me, I’m really [email protected]

 Don’t forget to share this with a fellow salesman on social media.